 - Other programs advocate for 5 or 6 small meals throughout the day.

 - Whichever option you choose, stick to it.
 Don’t eat just because you’re bored or watching a movie or on vacation or at a party.
 Stick to your schedule.

 - Nutrient dense foods are the opposite of processed foods.
 These are typically vegetables, fruits, meat, and fish.

 - If your exercise routine is so difficult that you are sore for days after surgery, it’s likely not something that you can maintain.
 Find something you can do 5 or more days a week to stay active.

 Apps and Online Support Groups

-Baritastic is our favorite app for gastric balloon patients.
+Baritastic is a popular app for gastric balloon patients.
 Created specifically for bariatric patients, their intuitive nutrition tracking, reminders, and other features set them apart from the rest.
-And its free.
+And it’s free.

 - The Obalon Balloon website has some great information, additional videos, and patient testimonials.

 - The Orbera website has additional resources and access to their online coaching system.

 On the fence between bariatric surgery or a gastric balloon?
 Learn more about your weight loss options.